About the Milstein Program

 Benefits for Students

-- Courses at Cornell designed especially for Milstein students
+- Courses at the Cornell Ithaca campus designed especially for Milstein students

 - Mentoring from Milstein faculty directors and fellows in Ithaca and in NYC